+In 2006 and 2009, Duncan traveled and performed in Spain, where he picked up some flamenco sounds and incorporated them into his group.
 In 2012, Duncan won a grant from the Illinois Arts Council to record a Flamenco Jazz album with his Latin Ensemble.
-“Chicago, Barcelona Connections” (New Origins Records) became a hit on the radio waves throughout the country and the World.
-Critics gave very positive reviews:
+“Chicago, Barcelona Connections” (New Origins Records) became a hit on the radio waves throughout the country and the world.

 Later that year, Duncan won the SedaJazz composition contest in Valencia, Spain.
 His composition “Viento” earned top latin jazz composition out of 30 submissions from Spain and various other countries.
-His Latin Ensemble has performed at the Chicago Latin Jazz Festival and also at Chicago’s famous Old Town School of Folk Music in addition to the top Chicago jazz clubs.
+His Latin Ensemble has performed at the Chicago Latin Jazz Festival and also at Chicago’s famous Old Town School of Folk Music in addition to top Chicago jazz clubs.

 As a freelance trumpet player, Duncan has performed with the Chicago Jazz Orchestra, Roger Ingram, Billy Harper, Jorge Rossy, Richie Cole, and many others.
 He has also studied with several prominent jazz trumpet players such as John Swana, Joe Magnarelli, and Al Hood.
 Duncan currently plays and teaches in Chicago and performs often in Spain.
 He is currently blending jazz, blues, swing and flamenco to form a unique approach to contemporary jazz.